Eastern Orthodoxy in North America: Churches belonging to the Assembly of Canonical Orthodox Bishops of the United States

 This is a list of all canonical Eastern Orthodox churches in the United States.
 They all form the Assembly of Canonical Orthodox Bishops of the United States of America.
 These churches are in full communion with one another, and are all officially recognized by one another.
 The Orthodox Church in America is regarded as canonical and is in full communion with all the other groups, but its self-governance is questioned.

 There may be as many as seven million people in the United States who self-identify as Orthodox due to ethnicity or being baptized as children.
 They may also be married in the church and baptize their children in the church, but they remain unknown to parishes and do not participate in church life.
 Many recent immigrants who have come to America also self-identify as Orthodox, but never participate in church life.
 The table below does not include either of these categories, limiting itself to those Orthodox believers who attend parish churches at least often enough to be counted in the official parish statistics.
 They are listed as "adherents."
 The "regular attendees" are the number of people who attend church on a typical Sunday.

 The listing is according to canonical position in the order of the diptychs (the ceremonial rankings of jurisdictions within the Orthodox Church).
 For each North American branch (archdiocese or diocese), the table also lists the jurisdiction of which it is part.
 The Orthodox Church in America is a jurisdiction onto itself.

 Groups whose canonical status is contested

 This is a list of major churches within the United States which are not in communion with the Assembly of Canonical Orthodox Bishops of the United States of America, and are therefore not recognized as canonical by the worldwide Orthodox Church.
 However, these groups regard themselves as canonical, and may or may not recognize other churches as canonical.
+In 2021, the Orthodox Church of Ukraine established a vicariate for parishes outside of Ukraine, which came to be known as the Vicariate of the Orthodox Church of Ukraine in the United States, Canada, Australia and Japan.
+The Orthodox Church of Ukraine is recognized by the Ecumenical Patriarchate as canonical but not by the Russian Orthodox Church.

+In 2022, the Macedonian Orthodox Church re-entered full communion with the other Eastern Orthodox metropolises; however, the Macedonian Orthodox Diocese of America and Canada did not join either the American or the Canadian Assembly of Canonical Bishops in those countries.